Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

 &nbsp<span class="badge badge--success">GET</span>  `/api/users/{leafUserId}/machines/{machineId}`

-Get the details of a given machine by its id
+Get the details of a given machine by its id.

 <Tabs